Runtime user connections

 # What are parent connections?

-When you create connections at runtime, they link to a parent connection.
+Connections created at runtime link to a parent connection.

 For example, when you run a recipe with a Salesforce connection and authenticate to Salesforce, it creates Connection B. This new connection links to the recipe's default Salesforce connection, Connection A, as its parent.